flutter/website/src/docs/release/breaking-changes/index.md

 on occasion we publish guides
 for migrating code across a breaking change.

 The following guides are available.
-They sorted by release, and listed in alphabetical order:
+They are sorted by release, and listed in alphabetical order:

 ### Not yet released to stable